 Mining the freelance market for expertise

-The answer to filling this gap lies in the freelance market as we are assisting to a massive migration of talent from the traditional employee model to the new freelancing world.
+The answer to filling this skills gap lies in the freelance market as we are assisting to a massive migration of talent from the traditional employee model to the new freelancing world.
 This is creating a phenomenal paradigm shift in the way talent and companies engage with each other, and require businesses to rethink and adapt their talent acquisition strategies.

 Just take the example of a young Data scientist, the demand for his skills is so high that he will soon realise that the best way of progressing professionally is not by having a traditional job but becoming a freelancer and being able to choose the most interesting projects out there.
 On top of this, once being a freelancer he will also realise he is earning more money and having a better, more flexible personal and professional balance.
 So, there are little chances he will reconsider going back to a traditional employee job.